brutella/hkcam/README.md

 The easiest way to get started is to

 1. install [Rasbian](https://www.raspberrypi.org/downloads/raspbian/) on your RPI and enable ssh (and WiFi if needed)
-2. run the playbook
+2. run the `rpi` playbook

        # /bin/sh
        ansible-playbook rpi.yml -i raspberrypi.local,

-3. open any HomeKit app and add the camera to your home
+3. open any HomeKit app and add the camera to HomeKit
 4. enjoy your own HomeKit camera 🤓

-> This steps require *ansible* to be installed.
-If you're on a Mac you can install it via Homebrew.
+> These steps require *ansible* to be installed.
+On macOS you can install it via Homebrew.
 > ```
 > # /bin/sh
 > brew install ansible